 (In my opinion, heroes don’t always wear capes)

-Being a compound conjunction, this term requires that it be used only when followed by a verb.
+Being a compound conjunction, this term requires to be used only when followed by a verb.

 Je vais lire après avoir regardé un episode (I’ll read after I watch an episode)